Elbow replacement is surgery to replace the elbow joint with artificial joint parts (prosthetics).

 - The humerus in the upper arm

-The wound is closed with stitches, and a bandaged is applied.
+The wound is closed with stitches, and a bandage is applied.
 Your arm may be placed in a splint to keep it stable.

 Why the Procedure is Performed